annaparlak/annaparlak.github.io/veering.md

         sage: carried_surface.stratum(sig, weights)
         [[1, [2, 2]], [1, [2, 2]]]

-The output is a list of lists of the form [g, [k_1, ..., k_r]].
+The output is a list of lists of the form $$[g, [k_1, ..., k_r]]$$.

 The number of such lists is the number of connected components of the surface.

-The number g is the genus of the connected component, and r is the number of its punctures.
+The number $$g$$ is the genus of the connected component, and $$r$$ is the number of its punctures.

 Intersecting the surface with the stable lamination of the underlying flow gives a lamination in the surface whose complementary regions are once-punctured ideal polygons.
-Each number k_i is the number of sides of one such ideal polygon (or the number of prongs that we would get after capping off each puncture and collapsing the lamination into a (potentially singular) foliation on the closed surface).
+Each number k_i is the number of sides of one such ideal polygon (or the number of prongs that we would get after capping off each puncture and collapsing the lamination into a (potentially singular) foliation on the obtained closed surface).

 So the output [[1, [2, 2]], [1, [2, 2]]] means two connected components, each of which is a twice punctured torus, and each puncture is inside a bigon complementary region of the induced lamination.